gateniomer/Fullstack-Learnings/README.md

 # Full-Stack Journey
 In 6.2.22, I started my first steps in my journey to become a Full-Stuck developer.

+## 📅 31.3.22 - A lot More Advanced JS!
+For the past week, I learned a lot more complicated concepts in JS:
+- Promises
+- Fetch
+- Arrow functions
+- Async & Await
+- Error handling with try & catch
+- Regular Expressions
+- Working with REST API's

+Those concepts were hard to grasp!
+Learning from varius different resources and practice by doing mini projects made it easier to understand.

+Looking forward to learn more advanced JS.

 ## 📅 24.3.22 - More Advanced JS
 Today, I learned more advance concepts in JS:
 - Asynchronous Vs Synchronous